Cross-validation: what does it estimate and how well does it do it?: Confidence intervals with nested cross-validation

 We now give a generic decomposition of the mean-squared error of an estimate of prediction error, which will enable use to estimate $\mse_{K,n}$.
 Consider a single split of the data into a training set and holdout set, i.e., we partition $\Ical=\{1,\dots,n\}$ into $\Ical_\train$ and $\Ical_\test$ calling the training set $(\widetilde{X}, \widetilde{Y})$.
 Using only $(\widetilde{X}, \widetilde{Y})$, we use our fitting procedure to obtain estimated parameters $\hat{\theta}^\train = \mathcal{A}(\widetilde{X}, \widetilde{Y})$, and further assume we have some estimate of $\widehat{\err}_{\widetilde{X}\widetilde{Y}}$ of the prediction error $\err_{\widetilde{X}\widetilde{Y}}$ defined in \eqref{eq:err_xytilde_def}.
 Here, $\widehat{\err}_{\widetilde{X}\widetilde{Y}}$ is any estimator of $\err_{\widetilde{X}\widetilde{Y}}$ based only on $(\widetilde{X}, \widetilde{Y})$, such as cross-validation using only $(\widetilde{X}, \widetilde{Y})$.
 Let $\{e_i^\out\}_{i \in \Ical_\test}$ be the losses of the fitted model $\hat{f}(\cdot,\hat{\theta}^\train)$ on the holdout set, and let $\bar{e}^\out$ be their average.
 The MSE of $\widehat{\err}_{\widetilde{X}\widetilde{Y}}$ can be written as follows: \begin{lemma}[Holdout MSE identity] In the setting above

 \end{lemma} The expectations above are over the complete data $(X,Y)$.
-The lemma follows from adding and subtracting $\err_{\widetilde{X}\widetilde{Y}}$ within term (a) then noting the cross-term is zero due to the independence of the training and test set.
+The lemma follows from adding and subtracting $\err_{\widetilde{X}\widetilde{Y}}$ within term (a) then showing the cross-term is zero with a nested conditional expectation argument.

 This identity is of interest, since both (a) and (b) can be estimated from the data, which leads to an estimate of the MSE term.
 Specifically, we propose the following estimation strategy: